Q) What forensic

 Academy of Forensic Sciences)

-of accreditation.
-We are one of 12 undergraduate programs to hold accreditation.
+through 2017.
+We are one of approximately 12 undergraduate programs to hold accreditation.

 Q) I really want to be a crime scene investigator (CSI).
 Is this degree right for me?